AntoneyNyaga/CLIENTPRO-CRM/README.md

 ## Usage

-To use the SLAMS CRM system, follow these steps:
+To use the CLIENTPRO CRM system, follow these steps:

 1. Log in with your credentials and the first page you will see is the dashboard <br> <br>
 ![image](https://github.com/Freddy10035/SLAMS_CRM/assets/25669630/6f2bfcdc-71e5-4e1d-9e6c-7a5783e5b62d)